 Spectral methods \cite{Zhang2025Spectral, Chen2025} have been proposed to reformulate problems involving fractional derivatives by transforming the original time-space domain into the frequency domain.
 Although this approach effectively avoids direct numerical evaluation of fractional operators, it typically incurs elevated computational costs and may suffer from reduced accuracy due to the inverse transform.
 Alternatively, Monte Carlo fractional Physics-Informed Neural Networks (MCfPINNs) \cite{Guo2022:MCfPINN} leverage stochastic sampling to approximate both temporal and spatial fractional derivatives.
-Building on this framework, recent studies \cite{Hu2024:CMAME, Lin2025} have introduced Gauss-Jacobi quadrature rules to improve computational efficiency by replacing Monte Carlo integration with stochastic quadrature rules.
-Notably, both the Monte Carlo and the Gauss-Jacobi quadrature approaches can be seamlessly integrated into adaptive sampling frameworks, preserving the mesh-free character of PINN-based approaches and making them particularly well-suited for applications in fractional-order modeling within machine learning frameworks.
+Building on this framework, recent studies \cite{Hu2024:CMAME, Lin2025} have introduced Gauss--Jacobi quadrature rules to improve computational efficiency by replacing Monte Carlo integration with deterministic quadrature rules.
+These mesh-free quadrature formulations can evaluate the fractional residual at scattered collocation points and are therefore compatible with adaptive point redistribution.

-In this work, we consider an initial-boundary value problem of diffusion wave equation with order $\al\in(1,2)$:
+In this work, we consider an initial-boundary value problem for a diffusion-wave equation with order $\alpha \in (1, 2)$:

-where $T>0$ denotes the final time, $\Omega\subset\mathbb{R}^d(d=1,2,3)$ is a convex polyhedral domain with boundary $\partial\Omega$. $\N$ is a time-independent differential operator acting on the solution $u$ and the source term $f$. $\dta u $ denotes the Caputo fractional derivative of order $\al\in(1,2)$ with respect to time $t$, defined as \cite[P. 70]{Kilbas2006},
+where $T>0$ denotes the final time, and $\Omega\subset\mathbb{R}^d$ ($d=1,2,3$) is a bounded spatial domain with boundary $\partial\Omega$. $\N$ is a time-independent differential operator acting on the solution $u$ and the source term $f$. $\dta u $ denotes the Caputo fractional derivative of order $\al \in (1, 2)$ with respect to time $t$, defined as \cite[P. 70]{Kilbas2006},